etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/model-object-mapping.md

 #### Other Servlets

-As explained in Model - Implementation concept section there are some situations where it is necessary to define a Servlet which does not implements an Application Dictionary Object.
-These cases are defined in **Application Dictionary > AD Implementation Mapping** window.
-Selecting in **Object** tab the _Servlet_ Object Type , setting the Java class with the Servlet implementation and adding in the **Mapping** tab the mapping to access the Servlet.
+As explained in Model - Implementation concept section, there are some situations where it is necessary to define a Servlet which does not implements an Application Dictionary Object.

+These cases are defined in `Application Dictionary > AD Implementation Mapping` window.
+Selecting in **Object** tab the `Servlet_ Object` Type , setting the Java class with the Servlet implementation and adding in the **Mapping** tab the mapping to access the Servlet.

 ### Filters

-Filters can also be defined in **Application Dictionary > AD Implementation Mapping** window.
-Select _Filter_ object type, and set the Java class that implements the filter.
+Filters can also be defined in `Application Dictionary > AD Implementation Mapping` window.
+Select **Filter object type**, and set the Java class that implements the filter.
 In **Mapping** tab add the url patterns for the object to be filtered, and in case the filter receives any parameter set them in the **Parameters** tab with the values they will have.

 To retrieve the parameters values in the implementation use implement _init_ method like follows:

 ```java
 public void init(FilterConfig config) throws ServletException {